 How Much Does Eyelid Surgery Cost?

 Like all of the procedures available here at our practice, eyelid surgery is completely customized to each patient’s unique needs; therefore, the total price of the procedure is not the same for everyone.
-Upper eyelid surgery often falls in the $4,000 range, lower eyelid surgery in the $5,000 range, and both upper and lower eyelid surgery combined typically costs about $6,000.
+Upper eyelid surgery prices often start in the $5,000 range and upwards depending on the complexity of the treatment, lower eyelid surgery in the $6,000 range and upwards (again, depending on complexity), and the cost of both upper and lower eyelid surgery combined typically starts in the range of $8,500 and upwards.
 The surgeon’s fee, the complexity of the procedure, whether the treatment involves upper eyelid surgery, lower eyelid surgery, or a combination of the two, surgical facility and anesthesia fees, and other associated expenses will be taken into account to create the total price.
 The cost will also be dependent on whether eyelid surgery is performed as part of a more comprehensive treatment plan that includes a brow lift or other procedures.

 Dr. Boynton believes it is very important that our patients receive thorough price estimates on procedures right from the outset so they will know what to expect.
 Once your treatment plan has been developed during the consultation, a member of our team will put together a list of all potential expenses associated with the surgery and present you with a total cost estimate.
 Boynton Plastic Surgery accepts a wide range of payment methods and we work with CareCredit®, a leading plastic surgery financing company that offers a variety of flexible monthly payment options for qualified applicants.
 We will be happy to assist you with finding the way to pay for your procedure that makes the most sense for your budget.
 Also, it should be noted that office-based eyelid surgery can be a very safe way to perform this procedure while limiting the cost.